vdukhovni/dnssec-chain-extension/draft-dukhovni-tls-dnssec-chain.md

 server's extension lifetime.
 See (#pinning).

-A TLS client making use of this specification, and which receives a valid DNSSEC authentication chain extension from a server, MUST use this information to perform DANE authentication of the server.
+A TLS client making use of this specification, and which receives a valid DNSSEC authentication chain extension from a TLS server, MUST use this information to perform DANE authentication of the TLS server.
 In order to perform the validation, it uses the mechanism specified by the DNSSEC protocol [@!RFC4035;@!RFC5155].
 This mechanism is sometimes implemented in a DNSSEC validation engine or library.

-If the authentication chain validates, the client then performs DANE authentication of the server according to the DANE TLS protocol [@!RFC6698;@!RFC7671].
+If the authentication chain validates, the TLS client then performs DANE authentication of the server according to the DANE TLS protocol [@!RFC6698;@!RFC7671].